flutter/website/src/docs/development/ui/layout/index.md

 Most of this should look as you might expect, but you might be wondering about the containers (shown in pink).
 [Container][] is a widget class that allows you to customize its child widget.
-Use a `Container` when you want to,add padding, margins, borders, or background color, to name some of its capabilities.
+Use a `Container` when you want to add padding, margins, borders, or background color, to name some of its capabilities.

 In this example, each [Text][] widget is placed in a `Container` to add margins.